Craftingkilla1/minecraft-plugins/Core-Utils/README.md

 7. **Consistent Command Structure**: Use a consistent command structure across all your plugins.

 8. **Use Debug Mode Appropriately**: Use `LogUtil.debug()` for debugging information, not for regular logging.

+9. **Avoid Class Name Conflicts**: Use distinct class names or fully qualified names to avoid conflicts.

+10. **Maintain Java 8 Compatibility**: Avoid using Java 9+ features to ensure compatibility with all servers.

 ## Example Plugin